holoviz/panel/doc/tutorials/narrative.md

 ### Tutorial 6: Display Objects with Panes

-Dive deeper into display customization and performance with Panes.
-Refine your app's visual and functional aspects, ensuring they meet the unique demands of wind turbine data visualization.
+Control how your wind turbine data are displayed with Panes, ensuring your data apps can meet the unique demands of wind turbine data visualization.

 ### Tutorial 7: Layout Objects

-Explore the nuances of effective layout management in Panel.
+Layout your Panel apps as beautifully as you would layout your wind farm.
 Understand inherent sizing, fixed sizing and responsive layouts.

-Just as beautiful as laying out a wind farm!
+### Tutorial 8: Build a Static Report

+Apply your skills to construct a static Wind Turbine Report, exportable to HTML for efficient distribution to management.

 ## Part 4: Adding Interactivity

-### Tutorial 8: Building a Wind Turbine Report
-**Objective:** Apply your skills to construct a dynamic Wind Turbine Report, exportable to HTML for efficient distribution.
-Ensure your insights reach a wider audience effectively.
+### Tutorial 9: Accept User Input

+Elevate your app's functionality by accepting user input via widgets.
+Add nice tooltips with explanations to your users or disable them for security reasons.

-### Tutorial 9: Accepting User Input with Widgets
+### Tutorial 9: React to User Input

-**Objective:** Elevate your app's functionality by integrating widgets.
-Enable user interaction, fostering a deeper understanding of wind turbine data through exploration.
+React to user input by leveraging `pn.bind`, enabling your users to foster a deeper understanding of wind turbine data through exploration.

-### Tutorial 10: Leveraging Param
+### Tutorial 10: Build a Todo App
-**Objective:** Deepen your understanding of Param, Panel's foundation.
-Master core concepts to enhance your proficiency in creating wind turbine data applications.

-### Tutorial 11: Adding Interactivity with Reactivity
-**Objective:** Harness the power of reactivity in Panel.
-Implement dynamic features that respond seamlessly to user inputs, providing an immersive wind turbine data exploration experience.
+Enable your wind turbine technitions to keep track of their tasks.

 ## Part 5: Advanced Dashboard and Streaming Application

-### Tutorial 12: Building a Wind Turbine Dashboard
+### Tutorial 11: Build a Dashboard

-**Objective:** Create a comprehensive Wind Turbine Dashboard capable of providing real-time insights into wind turbine data.
-Master the art of designing captivating and informative dashboards.
+Create a comprehensive Wind Turbine Dashboard capable of providing deep insights into wind turbine data.

-### Tutorial 13: Building a Streaming Wind Turbine Application
+### Tutorial 12: Build a Streaming Dashboard

-**Objective:** Elevate your skills by constructing a streaming application for monitoring live wind turbine data.
-Harness the power of data streaming and real-time visualization for enhanced analysis.
+Elevate your skills by constructing a streaming application for monitoring live wind turbine data.

 ## Part 6: Advanced Styling and Deployment

-### Tutorial 14: Advanced Layouts
+### Tutorial 13: Finetune your layouts

-**Objective:** Delve into advanced layout techniques, including responsive layouts.
+Delve into advanced layout techniques, including responsive layouts.
 Perfect the art of designing visually appealing dashboards and streaming applications.

-### Tutorial 15: Styling Your App
+### Tutorial 14: Style Your Apps

-**Objective:** Explore various approaches to styling Panel components, from applying design components to customizing with stylesheets and CSS classes.
+Explore various approaches to styling Panel components, from applying design components to customizing with stylesheets and CSS classes.
 Ensure your wind turbine data apps are both aesthetically pleasing and user-friendly.

-## Conclusion: Empowering Wind Turbine Data Analysis
+### Tutorial 15: Dynamic Layouts

+Unleash the power of generators in your Wind Turbine Technician Todo App!

+### Tutorial 15: Polish your Todo App

+Let's take your Wind Turbine Technician Todo App to the next level, adding a professional touch to your application's design.

+### Tutorial 16: Polish your Dashboard

+We'll guide you through advanced styling, layout optimization, and data visualization techniques to refine your Wind Turbine Dashboard

+## Tutorial 17: Polish your Streaming Dashboard

+We'll put the finishing touches on your Streaming Wind Turbine Dashboard.
+By the end of this tutorial, your Streaming Dashboard will be ready to monitor live wind turbine data with precision and finesse.

+## Tutorial 18: Deploy your Dashboard

+Get your Dashboard in the hands of the your users.
+Let's deploy it to Hugging Face Spaces.

+---

-Through this comprehensive tutorial series, you will become an expert in HoloViz Panel and gain the ability to harness the power of wind turbine data.
-Whether you're building informative reports, interactive dashboards, or deploying real-time applications, you'll be well-equipped to make a meaningful impact in the world of renewable energy.
-Your journey from zero to hero in the world of wind turbine data analysis with HoloViz Panel is now complete, with the wind at your back.
+Your journey from zero to hero in the world of wind turbine data analysis with Panel by HoloViz is now complete, with the wind at your back.

+Still missing

+- Progress Indicators
+- Templates
+-